 As mentioned, employers need to review their stance at the end of each month to ensure they still meet the eligibility criteria.

-If an employer becomes aware that they no longer qualify for the EWSS, they need to deregister immediately and cease to claim subsidies.
+If an employer becomes aware that they no longer qualify for the EWSS, they need to immediately deregister from the scheme and cease to claim subsidies.

 It is possible that an employer deregisters and then needs to re-register.
 If this happens, it’s not possible to back-date the claim if the employer correctly reported their expectations at the time.